More Than Music

 In the early 1950s, a number of visionary leaders within the Junior League of Milwaukee, Rotary Club of Milwaukee, and the Milwaukee Art Institute wisely determined that Milwaukee needed to develop arts opportunities for the community’s young people.
 With support from all three institutions, the Children’s Arts Program (CAP) was created.
 The first orchestra was originally named the “CAPsters.”

 In 1955, Mrs. Peter Holbrook and Mrs. Lloyd Lewis of the Junior League met with Mr. Jack Lindsey about making music part of the Children’s Arts Program.
 That is when Lloyd first heard Peter’s dream about challenging kids to play higher level music.
 And so, in 1956, the children’s music program was created and incorporated in 1960 as Music For Youth (MFY); MFY became a charter member of Milwaukee’s United Performing Arts Fund (UPAF) in 1969, later moving into the brand new Performing Arts Center (now the Marcus Center) as an anchor tenant, changing its name to Milwaukee Youth Symphony Orchestra (MYSO) in 1988, to better describe the organization’s activities and locale.

-Lloyd and Mary are glad to see that MYSO is still thriving and that there continues to be a community demand for youth music education.
+Lloyd and Mary were glad to see that MYSO is still thriving and that there continues to be a community demand for youth music education.
 Lloyd reflected that, “It’s fun to see something grow.”
 And Mary emphasized that, “It was all worth it.
 To get to know those kids was so fun.
 Such an inspiration.”